ipunkt/data-transformer/README.md

 * License plate
 * Health data

-This list must be considered, when you try to work with real Data, therefore  GDPR relevant data must be taken into your consideration and must be transformed.
+This list must be considered, when you try to work with real Data, therefore  GDPR relevant data must be transformed.
 The Rest will be then `1:1` taken.

 ### Installation - Quick-start